 Reliable and regular land cover data are essential to address these challenges, as is the need for forecasting land cover changes in order to continually prioritize restoration and protection investments.
 These products need to be available Basin-wide in order to ensure conservation actions are targeted strategically.
 To address these needs, this project addresses three related components:

-With support from the Delaware Watershed Research Fund, our team will connect models of land cover change, climate change, hydrology and tree species to address the impact of future development and environmental change in the Delaware River Basin.
+Based out of the Center for Land Use and Sustainability at Shippensburg University, our research team is working to address these challenges.
+With support from the Delaware Watershed Research Fund, we will connect models of land cover change, climate change, hydrology and tree species to address the impact of future development and environmental change in the Delaware River Basin.
 Learn more.